2018 Infiniti QX50

-The QX50 rides on a shortened version of the G37 sports sedan's athletic architecture.
+The QX50 rides on a modernized version of the Q40 sports sedan's athletic architecture.
 These underpinnings help the crossover feel like a smaller, lower vehicle in turns, despite a ride that's quite comfortable even overly poorly maintained roads.

 An optional all-wheel-drive system prepares the crossover for the worst the four seasons can throw at it while only reducing city mileage by a single mpg.

 Outside, the QX50's sleek styling reflects its sporty nature.
 Highlights include Infiniti's corporate double-arch grille, L-shaped headlights and abbreviated front and rear overhangs.
-The price for the small size is a limited rear seat legroom and a cargo hold that's smaller than most competing crossovers.
+The price for the small size and expanded rear passenger compartment is a cargo hold that's smaller than most competing crossovers.
 At 18.6 cubic feet, the main cargo space is respectable, but the 47.4 cubes available with the rear seats folded down is significantly less than some rivals offer.

 While not enormous, the QX50's cabin is quite well furnished.
 Soft-touch materials and premium leather are used generously throughout, and the well-designed front seats should allow people of all shapes and sizes to ride in comfort up front.

 The QX50 is offered in two trim levels—QX50 and QX50 AWD.